AtomicGameEngine/AtomicGameEngine/README.md

 ### Website

-Visit http://www.AtomicGameEngine.com for all the latest new and downloads of the Atomic Game Engine
+Visit http://www.AtomicGameEngine.com for all the latest news and downloads of the Atomic Game Engine